Pot Noodle: Related products

 Golden Wonder introduced a similar convenience food "Pot Rice" at the beginning of the 1980s.
 Pot Rice was made from dehydrated rice, wheat protein, vegetables, and flavourings, sold in a plastic pot.
 Pot Rice was later manufactured by Unilever and Knorr when the Pot Noodle brand went through a series of acquisitions and takeovers in the 1990s.

 Posh Noodle was a variation on the typical pot noodle, consisting of thinner, ramen like noodles and available in three Asian themed flavours, launched in 2003.

 Pot Rice was discontinued at the beginning of the 2000s.
 Pot Rice flavours have included "Chicken Risotto", "Chicken Curry", "Beef & Tomato" and "Savoury Beef".
 Pot Rice received a limited relaunch in 2018.
 "Pot Mash" was a similar branded mashed potato snack, sold by the makers of Pot Noodle in the United Kingdom and Ireland at the end of the 1990s.

 "Pot Casserole" consisting of dried vegetables and soya protein was introduced during the 1980s, but discontinued before the turn of the century.
-"Pot Pasta" and "Pot Spaghetti" combined dried pasta pieces with a sachet of Parmesan cheese, and was available for some time in the 1990s.
-However, in 2017, Pot Pasta was relaunched.
+"Pot Pasta" and "Pot Spaghetti" combined dried pasta pieces with a sachet of Parmesan, and was available for some time in the 1990s.
+However, in 2017, Pot Pasta was relaunched, with the sachets removed.
 "Pot Sweet" was a dessert range available in four varieties, introduced in the mid-1980s, and discontinued shortly afterwards.

 In 2020, Lost the Pot Noodle, instant noodles in loose plastic packaging instead of a plastic pot, was launched in 3 flavours: curry, roast chicken and sweet chilli.

 From August 2021, Pot Noodle launched another new range of pots, titled 'Pot Noodle Fusions'.
 This range hearkened back to earlier ranges like 'Posh Noodle' and 'Asian Street Style' with more exotic world food flavours including Chilli Chicken, Katsu Curry and the previously available Thai Green Curry flavours, as a partial rebrand and partial new launch.